 Last but certainly the not least in of course the ionic Kelburn Castle.
 What makes it so famous?
 Well just take a look!

 Certainly a full day activity, Kelburn offers something for everyone with animals and outdoor fun for kids big and small, some history and some amazing artwork on the Castle itself.
-Sadly there are bits that feel a little worn but we really feel it wouldn't take a lot to bring it up to former glory.
-We still loved our day playing in Kelburn Castle and Estate.
-We had great fun being big kids exploring the Secret Forest and the Adventure Play Area and you can't beat making friends with cute guinea pigs.
+Sadly there are bits that feel a little worn but we really feel it would take a lot to bring it up to former glory.
+We still loved out day playing in Kelburn Castle and Estate.
+We had great fun being big kids exploring the Secret Forest and the Adventure Play Area and you can’t beat making friends with cute guinea pig.

 Kelburn Castle and Estate remains open through the winter season but best to check online for timings and holiday closures.